 The menu is rounded out with a fresh, curated beverage list with classic offerings of aguas frescas, including horchata and limeade, tepache, Mexican and craft beer, wine, and draft margaritas made with fresh-squeezed juice.

-Barracuda’s opening hours will be Tuesday to Friday from 11 a.m. to 9 p.m., and Saturday to Sunday from 10 a.m. to 9 p.m, with plans for expanded hours to include Mondays, early breakfast, and late night.
+Barracuda’s opening hours will be Tuesday to Friday from 11 a.m. to 9 p.m.; Saturday from 9 a.m. to 9 p.m.; and Sunday from 9 a.m. to 3 p.m., with possible plans for expanded hours to include Mondays, early breakfast, and late night.

 For more information about Barracuda, visit the website at www.eatbarracuda.com.